-The Evaluation and Prioritization Process would be a two-step process.
-Evaluation would be a screening process to gain an understanding of the viability and utility of the proposed project.
-Prioritization Criteria would be a detailed process to determine the performance of the proposed project in relation to other proposed projects.
+The Evaluation and Prioritization Process will be a two-step process.
+Evaluation will be a screening process to gain an understanding of the viability and utility of the proposed project.
+Prioritization criteria would be a detailed process to determine the performance of the proposed project in relation to other proposed projects.